Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 Does bounce rate affect search engine rankings?

-Not directly but it certainly helps you improve your blog overall conversion and popularity.
+Not directly but it certainly helps you improve your website’s overall conversion and popularity.
 Let’s learn what makes the bounce rate go higher?

 What Makes Bounce Rate High?